-All development proposals will need to set out how the development would contribute to meeting the overall objectives that are set out in the following sections of the Cannock Chase AONB Management Plan (2019-2024):
+All development proposals will need to set out how the development would contribute to meeting the following objectives of the AONB Management Plan (2019-2024 and subsequent plans):

 - a.
-Landscape character and planning;
+Landscape character,

 - b.
-Wildlife and nature;
+Wildlife and nature:

 - c.
 Historic environment and culture;

 - d.
 Experience and enjoyment; and

 - e.
 Communities and business.